Composite-Solutions/laravel-tecdoc/README.md

 ## Licence

-The Laravel Nebih package is open-source software licensed under the [MIT license](LICENSE).
+The Laravel TecDoc package is open-source software licensed under the [MIT license](LICENSE).